Twisside/TMPS_labs/TMPS lab_1/ReadMe.md

 ## Conclusion
 This project demonstrates the practical implementation of three core creational design patterns in C#: Factory Method, Builder, and Prototype.
 These patterns work together to manage object creation efficiently and flexibly, supporting clean code practices and extensible design.

----

-This detailed breakdown should serve as a comprehensive guide to understanding how the patterns are implemented and interact within the project.